SchlossLab/mikropml/cran-comments.md

-This re-submission fixes a test failure on the no long doubles platform.
+This patch fixes a test failure on the no long doubles platform.

 ## Test environments